ShaoxiongYuan/ShaoxiongYuan.github.io/industry-analysis/financial-services.md

 ## Special Focus: Private Credit Risk

-*The section below constitutes a dedicated deep-dive on private credit systemic risk — the defining investment theme for the financial services sector in 2026.
+*The section below constitutes a dedicated deep-dive on private credit systemic risk, the defining investment theme for the financial services sector in 2026.
 Data sourced from Fitch Ratings, KBRA, the Federal Reserve Bank of Boston, FDIC 2025 Risk Review, and real-time market events as of March 2026.*

 ### 4.1 The $3.5T Market — Structural Advantages and Structural Vulnerabilities